Optimizing the crediting process for Blizzard game credits

 Streamlined Credits

-By simplifying the site and reducing the effort to create credits, they can now be completed faster, allowing admins to manage multiple at once.
-Previously, the process was so time-intensive that stakeholders could only handle one or two credits over months.
+Simplifying the site reduced effort, allowing admins to create credits faster and manage multiple at once.
+Previously, they could handle only one or two over months.

 Better Communication